glaubermagal/doc-api/source/includes/dev/_deletion.md

 A User Deletion (or simply 'deletion') is a record of a user's deletion process.
 This record is created when a user deletion is requested, and tracks the process of deleting all of that user's data from the RW API.
 Note that a deletion, by itself, has no functional implication - creating a deletion will not delete a user account or any of its data, for example.
 It works solely as a tracking mechanism for the user's deletion process.

-Each deletion model record has an overall `status` field, that can be either `pending` or `done` - the former indicates that the deletion process is still in progress, and not all user data has been deleted; the latter indicates that the deletion process has completed, and no user data remains in the RW API databases.
+Each deletion model record has an overall `status` field, that can be either `pending` or `done` - the former indicates that the deletion process was not fully completed automatically (there are still user resources left to be deleted); the latter indicates that the deletion process has completed, and no user data remains in the RW API databases.

 The exception to this is the deletion record itself, which will remain after the user data deletion process is completed.
 However, the deletion record does not contain any user personal information, nor does it contain any information uploaded by the user, and as such outside of the scope of deleting all user data from the platform.

 Each deletion model record also has a series of boolean typed fields, each of which referring to a type of resource the RW API stores and that can uploaded by a user (dataset, widget, layer, etc).
 These fields are meant to track which of these resources have been successfully deleted.

 User deletions come with a basic CRUD set of endpoints, all of which are only available to users with the `ADMIN` role, and you will get a `403` HTTP error